magenx/Magento-2-docker-configuration/README.md

 <br />

 - [x] Example how to run composer or magento command from host:
+> magento entrypoint is n98-magerun2 script, looks like providing more commands and options
 ```
    docker-compose run --rm composer update
    docker-compose run --rm magento module:status --enabled